naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Device-Management/management.md

 - A basic Syslog server provides a centralised location for Syslog logging messages
 - A Security Information and Event Management (SIEM) system provides a centralised location for all logging messages and will typically provide advanced analysis and correlation of events

+#### Logging Synchronous
+- When working in a CLI session, by default any syslog messages will be printed into the middle of any commands being typed
+- This can be overridden with the ```logging synchronous```
+- This causes a new line to be printed where you were in the command

+#### Debug and Terminal monitor

+* Show and Debug commands can be used to view specific information over and above the standard syslog messages
+* Show output shows a static point in time state
+* Debug output dynamically updates in real time
+* In production environments a large amount of output can overwhelm the device
+* Debug output is logged to the console line and buffer by default
+* Use the ```#terminal monitor``` command to enable debug output to the VTY lines